kokomo88/devcenter/README.md

 * clone this repository
 * `bundle install`
 * `bundle exec middleman`
+* Open [http://localhost:4567/](http://localhost:4567/) in your browser

 ## With docker-compose

 * `sudo su`
 * `docker-compose up`
+* Open [http://localhost:4567/](http://localhost:4567/) in your browser
+    * If you run Docker in a virtual machine you might have to set a port-forward for the virtual machine!

 ### Useful / cheat-sheat